Be the first to know

 Making the workforce accessible to people with disabilities is a huge priority.
-It’s not just a way to increase diversity in the workplace – it’s a civil rights issue, one in which employers are legally compelled to avoid discrimination.
+It’s not just a way to increase diversity and inclusion – it’s a civil rights issue, one in which employers are legally compelled to avoid disability discrimination in the workplace.

-Looking at it from another point of view, increasing diversity and accessibility within the workforce means increasing perspectives as well.
-Paweł Urbański, a successful entrepreneur, software developer, mountain climber, startup mentor, and consultant – who happens to be blind – tells us how he was able to achieve success – and how recruiters can pave a similar road to success for other disabled candidates.
+Looking at it from another point of view, increasing diversity and inclusion within the workforce means increasing accessibility and perspectives as well.
+Paweł Urbański, a successful entrepreneur, software developer, mountain climber, startup mentor, and consultant – who happens to be blind – tells us how he was able to achieve success – and how recruiters can tackle disability in the workplace and pave a similar road to success for other disabled candidates.

 Paweł Urbański is not successful in spite of his disability.
 He may be successful because of it.